Cheryl E Lawson, MA, NCC, LCMHC, CCTP

 I strongly believe in the mind-body-spirit connection.
 I encourage my clients to seek treatments that enable them to feel well-balanced and functioning at their optimum level.
 While I utilize many different theories of counseling orientation, my base of treatment can be best viewed as Cognitive Behavioral mixed with research-based neuroscience and Mindfulness/Meditative practices and interventions.
 Thoughts and feelings and behaviors are intertwined and change in one manifests changes in the others.
 Mindfulness, or the act of truly paying attention to yourself and your surroundings in the immediate moment without judging, is another foundation which guides my treatment and interventions.
 Both theories are solid, evidenced-based models.

-I am married and have 2 boys (19, 14).
+I am married and have 2 boys (21 and 16).
 My family and I live in Burlington, so this is my home community and one in which i hope I can make a positive impact.